iguessthislldo/georgios/README.md

 My plans for how this part will work are not yet concrete as I hope to work on that once the possibility of implementing a file system comes into view.

+## Building

+Building Georgios requires a Unix-like enviroment with:
+- `genisoimage`
+- A i686 GNU Toolchain (`i686-elf-gcc`, `i686-elf-as`, etc)

+Geogrios can be built as a bootable iso by running `make`.
+If you have bochs installed you can also run the testing/debuging setup by running `make run`.

 ## Resources Used

 - [OS Dev Wiki](http://wiki.osdev.org/)